Back to Podcast Guides

 The 60-second functional breath check

 Use this several times a day: before opening your laptop, after a meeting, before bed, or any time you notice yourself speeding up.
-You are not trying to fix the breath immediately.
 You are rebuilding the feedback loop.
+Let the breath respond on its own timeline.

 1. Pause without performing calm.
 Let the body be exactly where it is for one breath.